Paleo Chocolate Cookies

 It was actually kind of fun because of the almost constant stream of fresh cookies coming out the oven.
 So after that labor of love, I feel like posting several variations is totally acceptable. :D

 But none of the recipes are just calling for different add-ins!
 Different types of nut butters and flours have different fat contents and that requires adjustments to the recipe.
-If you use peanut butter in this recipe without making any other changes, it won’t come out very well (I’ve tried).
+If you use peanut butter in this recipe without making any other changes, it wouldn’t come out very well (I’ve tried).

-These paleo oatmeal cookies, which are a variation on the original, are a reader favorite.
-So are these vegan peanut butter cookies.
+These Paleo Oatmeal Cookies, which are a variation on the original, are a reader favorite.
+So are these Vegan Peanut Butter Cookies.

 If you use hazelnut butter and meal here, the batter is weirdly wet and so that requires some adjustments, too.
 This double chocolate version differs from the original in that I decreased the almond flour by 1/4 cup, added 1/3 cup + 4 teaspoons cocoa powder, and a little more oil.